YOU ARE EXPLORING

 Heather O’Hagan, PhD

-Lab studies the role of oxidative DNA damage in initiating cancer-specific epigenetic changes.
-Investigators here examine chromatin changes that occur acutely during DNA repair and how the persistence of these changes may lead to heritable changes in gene expression.
+Researchers in this lab study the role of oxidative DNA damage in initiating cancer-specific epigenetic changes.
+Investigators examine chromatin changes that occur acutely during DNA repair and how the persistence of these changes may lead to heritable changes in gene expression.

 Claire Walczak, PhD